mattwheeler-dev/react-wordle/README.md

 The word bank consists of 3100 5-letter words, but it does NOT include every 5-letter word, so an alert will display if a word that you tried to guess can not be found in that word bank.
 <br/>
-(My wife discovered the word "Toxin" is not part of it!)
+(My wife discovered the word "toxin" is not part of it!)